LibreHealthIO/lh-ehr/INSTALL.md

 #### Step 6
 You will be given instructions on configuring the Apache web server.
 We suggest you print these instructions for future reference.
 Instructions are given to secure the`libreehrwebroot/sites/*/documents`, `libreehrwebroot/sites/*/edi` and `libreehrwebroot/sites/*/era` directories, which contain patient information.
 This can be done be either placing pertinent `.htaccess` files in these directories or by editing the apache configuration file.

 The location of the apache configuration file is dependent on the operating system.
 In linux, you can type `httpd -V` or `apache2ctle  -V` on the commandline;  the location to the configuration file will be the `HTTPD_ROOT` variable plus the `SERVER_CONFIG_FILE` variable.
-In Windows, the` XAMPP 1.7.0` package places the configuration file at `xampp\apache\conf\httpd.conf`.
+In Windows, the` XAMPP` package places the configuration file at `xampp\apache\conf\httpd.conf`.

 To configure Zend and to secure the `/documents`, `/edi` and `/era` directories you can paste following to the end of the apache configuration file (ensure you put full path to directories):
 ```xml